Numerical approximation based on deep convolutional neural network for high-dimensional fully nonlinear merged PDEs and 2BSDEs: Merged PDEs-2BSDEs system

 0.2mm Then, the deep-learning 2BSDE approaches can effective approximate the function $u(0,\mathbf{x})\in \mathbb{R}$ with $\mathbf{x}\in \mathbb{R}^{d}$.
 Note that deep-learning 2BSDE techniques can be easily extended to the case of fully nonlinear second-order parabolic PDEs, but for keeping the symbolic complexity as low as possible, we restrict ourselves to the scalar case in this work (see \eqref{eq2.1}).

 0.2mm Furthermore, equation \eqref{eq2.1} is formulated as a terminal value problem.
 We select the terminal value problem instead of the initial value problem, which is more common in the literature of PDEs.
 On the one hand, the terminal value problem seems to be more naturally associated with 2BSDEs (see Section \ref{Se2.2}), and on the other hand, the terminal value problem naturally appears in financial engineering applications such as the BSB equation in derivatives pricing (see Section \ref{Se4.2}).
-Obviously, terminal value problems can be transformed into initial value problems and vice versa; see Lemma \ref{lemma2.1} below.
+Obviously, terminal value problems can be transformed into initial value problems and vice versa, which can be seen in the following Lemma.

-\begin{lemma} \cite{Beck} Let $d \in \mathbb{Z}^+$, $0<T < \infty$, $F:[0, T] \times \mathbb{R}^{d} \times \mathbb{R} \times \mathbb{R}^{d} \times \mathbb{R}^{d \times d} \rightarrow \mathbb{R}$ and $\hat{g}: \mathbb{R}^{d} \rightarrow \mathbb{R}$, and assume that $u:[0, T] \times \mathbb{R}^{d} \rightarrow \mathbb{R}$ be a continuous function such that $u(T, \mathbf{x})=\hat{g}(\mathbf{x}), u|_{[0, T) \times \mathbb{R}^{d}} \in C^{1,2}\left([0, T) \times \mathbb{R}^{d}, \mathbb{R}\right)$ and
+\begin{lemma}\normalfont \cite[Lemma 3.1]{Beck} Let $d \in \mathbb{Z}^+$, $0<T < \infty$, $F:[0, T] \times \mathbb{R}^{d} \times \mathbb{R} \times \mathbb{R}^{d} \times \mathbb{R}^{d \times d} \rightarrow \mathbb{R}$ and $\hat{g}: \mathbb{R}^{d} \rightarrow \mathbb{R}$, and assume that $u:[0, T] \times \mathbb{R}^{d} \rightarrow \mathbb{R}$ be a continuous function such that $u(T, \mathbf{x})=\hat{g}(\mathbf{x}), u|_{[0, T) \times \mathbb{R}^{d}} \in C^{1,2}\left([0, T) \times \mathbb{R}^{d}, \mathbb{R}\right)$ and

 for all $(t, \mathbf{x}) \in[0, T) \times \mathbb{R}^{d}$.
 Assume $\widehat{F}:[0, T] \times \mathbb{R}^{d} \times \mathbb{R} \times \mathbb{R}^{d} \times \mathbb{R}^{d \times d} \rightarrow \mathbb{R}$ and $V:[0, T] \times \mathbb{R}^{d} \rightarrow \mathbb{R}$ be the functions such that $V(t, \mathbf{x})=u(T-t, \mathbf{x})$ and